Types of Arizona Caterpillars (With Pictures) – Identification Guide

 The common buckeye caterpillar is a black, spiny caterpillar with orange markings, and an orange head.
 However, the species has several color variations.
 Some spiky black caterpillars have white stripes and brown markings, and others are without stripes but are covered in tiny white speckles.

-The spiky black caterpillars measure 1.5” (40 mm) long with spiny, fleshy tufts along their cylindrical bodies.
+The spiky black caterpillars measure 1.5” (40 mm) long with black spiny, fleshy tufts along their cylindrical bodies.
 You can find these long slug-like spiny larvae feeding on plantain, foxglove, and petunias.

 Monarch Caterpillar (Danaus plexippus)